Bless All Nations

-From its inception, the covenant envisioned a glorious future beyond the confines of national Israel or the land of Canaan, a promise that finds its ultimate fulfillment in the New Creation - (Genesis 12:1-3, 15:4-6, 17:1-8).
+From its inception, the Covenant envisioned a glorious future beyond the confines of national Israel or the small territory of Canaan, a promise that finds its ultimate fulfillment in the New Creation and the redemption of the nations - (Genesis 12:1-3, 15:4-6, 17:1-8),

 THE NATIONS

 During his ministry, Jesus limited the activities of his disciples to the “lost sheep of Israel.”
-But from the beginning, his mission envisioned the inclusion of the “Gentiles,” and this is demonstrated by the application of the messianic prophecy in the book Isaiah to the commencement of Christ’s ministry in Galilee:
+But from the beginning, his mission envisioned the inclusion of the “Gentiles,” and this is demonstrated by the application of the messianic prophecy in the Book of Isaiah to the commencement of his ministry in Galilee:

 • The land of Zebulon and of Nephtali by the way of the sea beyond Jordan, GALILEE OF THE NATIONS; the people that sat in darkness saw a great light” - (Matthew 4:12-17).

-Israel’s Messiah was anointed to reign “upon the throne of David.”
-He is the Servant of Yahweh who is “declaring judgment to the nations…and in his name shall nations trust” - (Matthew 12:18-22, Isaiah 42:1-4).
+Israel’s Messiah was anointed to reign “upon the Throne of David.”
+He was the Servant of Yahweh who was “declaring judgment to the nations…and in his name shall nations trust” - (Matthew 12:18-22, Isaiah 42:1-4).

-Matthew’s gospel applies this passage to the time when Jesus healed a man’s withered hand on the Sabbath Day.
-Indignant, the Pharisees began to conspire about “how they might destroy him,” but he withdrew, and a “great multitudes followed him, and he healed them all.”
-And the application of the prophecy at this point suggests that Gentiles were included among the “mixed multitude” that followed Jesus.
+Matthew’s Gospel applies this passage to the time when Jesus healed a man’s withered hand on the Sabbath Day.
+Indignant, the Pharisees began to conspire about “how they might destroy him,” but he withdrew, and a “great multitude followed him, and he healed them all.”
+Moreover, the application of the prophecy at this point in the account suggests that at least some Gentiles were included among the “mixed multitude” that followed Jesus.

-And this is confirmed in the version of the story recorded in Mark (“A great multitude from Galilee followed him, and from Judea, Jerusalem, Idumea, from beyond Jordan; and a great multitude from Tyre and Sidon”).
-Both Tyre and Sidon were Phoenician cities with largely Gentile populations - (Mark 3:6-7).
+This is confirmed in the version of the story recorded in Mark’s Gospel (“A great multitude from Galilee followed him, and from Judea, Jerusalem, Idumea, from beyond Jordan; and a great multitude from Tyre and Sidon”).
+Both Tyre and Sidon were Phoenician cities populated largely by Gentiles - (Mark 3:6-7).

 GLOBAL MISSION